remix-run/remix/docs/api/remix.md

 ### `createCookie`

-Creates a logical container for managing a browser cookie from there server.
+Creates a logical container for managing a browser cookie from the server.

 ```ts
 import { createCookie } from "remix";